clairetn/katacoda-scenarios/ifb-unix/session02/step-Tree_path_and_files.md

 ![absolute and relative paths](./assets/absolute_and_relative_paths.png)

-# absolute path
+# Absolute path

 A path described from the root of the tree (ie. beginning by a `/`) is called an absolute path.
 This path is composed of all the names of the different folders from the root of the tree to the file.

-# relative path and the working directory
+# Relative path and the working directory

 With relative path, one refer to a file or a directory relatively to the directory where one is currently located.
 We call this directory the *current working directory*.